NastaranMO/tic-tac-toe/README.md

 ### Specifications

 - Mobile first approach
+- Handling real-time connection between players
+- Managing states with React
+- Using Express for REST API endpoints
+- Adding animation and effects by Framer Motion
 - Calculate the winner or draw and store user info in the local storage for next usage
-- Handling backend and channels with Socket.io
-- Managing states with React
-- Implemented with React HOOKS
+- Implemented with React hooks
 - Fully modular
-- Adding animation and effects by Framer Motion

 ### Built with